-(2-18) EXEMPTION FROM PHYSICAL EDUCATION (Policy 7:260)
+(2-18) EXEMPTION FROM PHYSICAL EDUCATION (Policy 7:260) (Policy 7:260.22)

 In order to be excused from participation in physical education, a student must present an appropriate excuse from his or her parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
 An excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
 An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.

-Special activities in physical education will be provided for a student who's physical or emotional condition, as determined by a person licensed under the Medical Practice Act, prevents his or her participation in the physical education course.
+Upon written notice from a student's parent/quardian, a student will be excused from engaging in the physical activity components of physical education during a period of religious fasting.
+Special activities in physical education will be provided for a student whose physical or emotional condition, as determined by a person licensed under the Medical Practice Act, prevents his or her participation in the physical education course.
 State law prohibits the Board from honoring parental excuses based upon a student's participation in athletic training, activities, or competitions conducted outside the auspices of the School District.
 A student who is eligible for special education may be excused from physical education courses in either of the following situations:

-- He or she (a) is in grades 3-12, (b) his or her IEP requires that special education support and services be provided during physical education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or - He or she (a) has an IEP, (b) is participating in an adaptive athletic program outside of the school settings, and 9c) the parent/guardian documents the student's participation as required by the Superintendent or designee.
+1. He or she (a) is in grades 3-12, (b) his or her IEP requires that special education support and services be provided during physical education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or

+2. He or she (a) has an IEP, (b) is participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.

 A student requiring adapted physical education must receive that service in accordance with his or her Individualized Educational Program/Plan (IEP).

-A student in grades 9-12, unless otherwise stated, may submit a written request to the Building Principal to be excused from physical education courses for the reasons stated in 6:310, High School Credit for Non-District Experiences; Course Substitutions; Re-Entering Students.
+A student in grades 9-12. unless otherwise stated, may submit a written request to the Building Principal to be excused from physical education courses for the reasons stated in 6:310.
+High School Credit for Non-District Experiences; Course Substitutions; Re-Entering Students.
 Students in grades 7 and 8 may submit a written request to the Building Principal to be excused from physical education courses because of his or her ongoing participation in an interscholastic or extracurricular athletic program.
 The Building Principal will evaluate requests on a case-by-case basis.

-The Superintendent or designee shall maintain records showing that the criteria set forth is this policy were applied to the student's individual circumstances, as appropriate.
+The Superintendent or designee shall maintain records showing that the criteria set forth in this policy were applied to the student's individual circumstances, as appropriate.
+Students who have been excused from physical education shall return to the course as soon as practical.
+The following considerations will be used to determine when a student shall return to a physical education course: Kankakee School District No. 111 7:260 1 1.
+The time of year when the student's participation ceases; 2.
+The student's class schedule; and 3.
+The student's future or planned additional participation in activities gualifying for substitutions for physical education as outlined in policy 6:310, High School Credit for Non-District Experiences: Course Substitutions: Re-Entering Students.